-The PCT National Phase Patent application in India consists of a set of forms along with a copy of Complete Specification including the description, claims, drawings and abstract.
+An application for PCT National Phase Patent in India consists of a set of forms along with a copy of Complete Specification including the description, claims, drawings and abstract.
 A POA from the inventor accompanies the application.
-One can enter National Phase in India within 31 months in case of a PCT application.
 These documents need to be in ENGLISH.
+One can file PCT National Phase Patent in India within 31 months of earliest priority date.

 1. Name, address and nationality of applicants and inventors.

 2. Complete Specification in ENGLISH (in text format).

 4. The certified copy of the priority documents (NOT be required for a PCT National Phase Patent in India).

 Additional Information about PCT National Phase Patent in India

 PCT stands for the Patent Co-operation Treaty.
 The PCT system facilitates filing of patent applications under a single application and provides for simplified procedure for the search and examination of such applications.
 This allows a resident or national of a PCT member state to obtain the effect of patent filings in any or all of the PCT countries and to defer the bulk of filing costs usually due on filing.
 Since December 7, 1998, it is possible to designate India in PCT applications and to elect India in the demand for preliminary examination.